mechfish/aws-ci-demo/README.md

   anyone with Github commit permissions can take over your AWS account.

-- One design compromise in this system is that it doesn't use AMIs.
-Instances are immutable, but they aren't all alike: To prevent security incidents, Amazon Linux is running `yum update --security` on every instance boot, so two successive releases won't necessarily be running the same software.
+- At the moment, this system doesn't use up-to-date custom AMIs.
+As a result, the instances are immutable, but they aren't all alike: To prevent security incidents, Amazon Linux is running `yum update --security` on every instance boot, so two successive releases won't necessarily be running the same software.
 If an incompatible update ends up in the upstream repositories, we will have a terrible time trying to revert.
 The only working copies of our old system will be the ones that are already running.

-  For a static website this is probably fine.
+  For a static website this is probably an okay tradeoff.
 Linux distro maintainers would have to screw up pretty badly to break nginx to the point that it can't serve HTTP.
 But what about fancier projects?

   One sensible strategy is to bake AMI images using a tool like Packer.
 Trying to trigger Packer from a Lambda function is probably doable, but is outside the scope of this demo.

-- For static pages the lack of a local development environment is less of a deal, but for anything fancier I might want a local Docker or Vagrant box running `nginx` with a production-like configuration.
+- For static pages the lack of a local development environment is not a huge problem, but for anything fancier I might want a local Docker or Vagrant box running `nginx` with a production-like configuration.
 Which argues against this project's use of Amazon Linux, and against the use of `cfn-init` as the only way of configuring instances.
-I'm tempted to have the instances copy an Ansible configuration from S3 and run Ansible locally to configure themselves; the same Ansible configuration could be run inside a development container or in a Packer-based AMI build script.
+I'm tempted to translate most of the `cfn-init` spec to an Ansible spec, have the instances copy that spec from S3 and run Ansible locally to configure themselves, then use the same Ansible configuration inside a development container and/or in a Packer-based AMI build script.

 - The testing/health checking scheme has design flaws that could be fixed.
 One fix is to extract the test scripts into a `tests`